 Big data is a key theme in the era of data science.
 Though the value of big data is not denied, there is nothing in the quantity that guarantees success.
 The contrary: If used in a smart way, either small or big data can bring important insights.
 This all depends on data quality, cleaning, and not the least, how the data are visualized.

-Start-up and small companies may benefit from dashboards too
+Start-up, small and medium sized enterprises may benefit from dashboards too

 Go beyond spreadsheets

 There is nothing wrong with a good spreadsheet.
 They serve as simple calculation tables, can summarize data with one button press, and finally various charts can be created.
 But the limits are felt when different dimensions need to be visualized, and this is not easy in a "flat" chart.
 Such dimensions can be displayed when a dashboard is used.
 See for example the dashboard demo.
-Imagine you want to select specific time-windows in data and see what happens with the temperature in different rooms.
+Imagine you want to monitor sales for different products, as a function of country.
 This is where a dashboard is very intuitive.
 Dashboard allow the user to view data interactively from all the different perspectives by user friendly graphic user interface (GUI), such as dropdown menus, sliders, buttons etc.

 Merge various data sources in a single dashboard